jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 (1) The Governor-General may, by Order in Council, make regulations— (a) prescribing the powers and duties of electoral officers or other electoral officials, either generally or in relation to any specified class of election or poll or in relation to any specified election or specified poll:
   (b) authorising the use of one or both electoral systems in elections and polls, or any specified class of election or poll, or any specified election or poll, describing each authorised electoral system, and prescribing conditions, standards, performance measures, and forms for the operation of that system:
-  (c) authorising the use of 1 or more voting methods in elections and polls, or any specified class of election or poll, or any specified election or poll, describing each authorised voting method, and prescribing conditions, standards, performance measures, and forms for the operation of that method:
+  (c) authorising the use of 1 or more voting methods in elections and polls, or any specified class of election or poll, or any specified election or poll (or, for the purpose of conducting a trial of a voting method, by a specified class of elector or by all electors in any specified class of election or poll or in any specified election or poll), describing each authorised voting method, and prescribing conditions, standards, performance measures, and forms for the operation of that method:
   (d) prescribing conditions, standards, performance measures, procedures, and forms for the operation of special voting:
   (e) authorising the use of special procedures for the casting of votes by any specified class of person, including (without limitation) persons with specified disabilities, and persons living or travelling overseas or living in remote locations:
   (f) prescribing standards, performance measures, procedures, and forms for the purposes of enrolment or the compilation and use of electoral rolls, authorising the creation and use of electoral rolls for the purpose of any specified class of election or poll or for any specified election or poll or any other specified purpose, and regulating the use of electoral rolls generally: